mathmpr/tic-tac-toe/README.md

 ## About this version

-In this version I try to remove conditions for specific positions of game and replace for methods that reads lists of positions for prevent tricks and apply tricks.
+In this version I tried to remove conditions for specific positions of game and replace for methods that reads lists of positions for prevent tricks and apply tricks.